Terransky/data-structures-and-algorithms1/python/code_challenges/array_binary_search/README.md

-f# Binary Search an Array
+# Binary Search an Array
 Define a function that accepts an assorted list and key search term as arguments and returns the index of the matching value or -1 if not found